Flexberry/flexberry.github.io/pages/products/flexberry-orm/module-flexberry-designer/fo_history-plugin.en.md

 #### Tab Objects only stage 1

 Shows objects that are only in the first of the compared stages.
-You can view detailed information about them, similar to that described tabs `Объекты различаются`.
+You can view detailed information about them, similar to that described tabs «Objects vary».

-#### Tab `Объекты only stage 2
+#### Tab «Objects only stage 2

 Shows objects that exist only in the second of the compared stages.
-You can view detailed information about them, in the same way as described for the tab `Объекты различаются`.
+You can view detailed information about them, in the same way as described for the tab «Objects vary».

-#### Tab `Объекты совпадают`
+#### Tab «Objects match»

 Shows the objects that are in both compare the stages and are identical in all respects.
-You can view detailed information about them, similar to that described tabs `Объекты различаются`.
+You can view detailed information about them, similar to that described tabs «Objects vary».